bekkopen/devops-kurs/README.md

 * Download newest version of [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Install ruby 1.9.x (see instructions later in the README)
+* Run the following commands while in the same folder as the Gemfile
 * ```gem install bundler```
 * ```bundle install``` Installs Vagrant
 * ```vagrant up``` Try to start up the virtual machine (downloads a large image)